 Besides RSS feeds, social media, and listservs, many agencies link directly to funding opportunities from their websites.
 In addition to the agencies listed above, below are some state agencies that are known to link to specific funding opportunities.
-Again, this list is not exhaustive, so please check the website for any agency not listed or consult your Research Development Specialist.
+Again, this list is not exhaustive, so please check the website for any agency not listed or consult your proposal coordinator.

 - Illinois Arts Council

-- Ill.
-Sustainable Technology Center’s Sponsored Research Program
+- Illinois Sustainable Technology Center’s Sponsored Research Program

 Tips by Project Type

 If you are looking to generate pilot data or to get proof of concept, you might consider an NIU Internal Competition such as the Research and Artistry or the Great Journeys Assistantships.

 For external funding, these programs may be of particular interest to investigators: